dai-shi/react-suspense-router/README.md

 Its usage is the same with react-router, except that Route accepts `fetchData` prop.
-Specify a result created by LazyFetcher.
+Specify a function created by FetchData or FetchDataLazy.

 #### Examples